Control of Conditional Processes and Fleming--Viot Dynamics: Fleming--Viot Dynamics of McKean--Vlasov Type

-\begin{remark} Extending the work of Burdzy, Ho\l{}yst, Ingerman \& March \cite{burdzy_flem_viot_2000}, Tough \& Nolen \cite{tough_fleming_viot_2022} introduced a particle system associated with McKean--Vlasov SDE \eqref{eq:fleming_viot} in the uncontrolled setting, where, upon hitting $\partial D$, a particle is reinserted at a position sampled uniformly at random amongst the current locations of the remaining particles.
-They show (cf.\@ \cite[Theorem 2.9]{tough_fleming_viot_2022}) that, under suitable continuity assumptions on the (uncontrolled) drift coefficient $b$, the empirical measure $\mu^N_t$ of the particle system of size $N \geq 1$ converges in probability to the conditional law $\mu_t = \L(X'_t \vert \tau' > t)$, where $X'$ solves the conditional McKean--Vlasov SDE \eqref{eq:conditional_mv}.
+\begin{remark} Extending the work of Burdzy, Ho\l{}yst, Ingerman \& March \cite{burdzy_flem_viot_2000}, Tough \& Nolen \cite{tough_fleming_viot_2022} introduced a particle system associated with McKean--Vlasov SDE \eqref{eq:fleming_viot}, where, upon hitting $\partial D$, a particle is reinserted at a position sampled uniformly at random amongst the current locations of the remaining particles.
+They show (cf.\@ \cite[Theorem 2.9]{tough_fleming_viot_2022}) that, under suitable continuity assumptions on the drift coefficient, the empirical measure $\mu^N_t$ of the particle system of size $N \geq 1$ converges in probability to the conditional law $\mu_t = \L(X'_t \vert \tau' > t)$, where $X'$ solves the conditional McKean--Vlasov SDE \eqref{eq:conditional_mv}.
 The converge is with respect to the weak convergence of measures on the space $\P(D)$ and locally uniform in time.
 In view of Theorem \ref{thm:correspondence}, $\mu^N_t$ also converges to the time marginal of the Fleming--Viot dynamics of McKean--Vlasov type \eqref{eq:fleming_viot} and it stands to reason that this convergence can be extended to whole trajectories of the particles.
+This is an interesting avenue for future research.

 Let us further note that \cite[Theorem 2.9]{tough_fleming_viot_2022} shows that the average number of reinsertions $F^N_t$ in the particle system up to time $t$ tends to $-\log \pr(\tau' > t)$.
 This is in accordance with our finding that $F_t = -\log \pr(\tau' > t)$ and implies that $F^N_t \to F_t$ in probability locally uniformly in time. \end{remark}